papivot/pace-docs/PKS Workload Deployment using Helm.md

 > `kubectl apply -f rbac-config.yaml`

 where rbac-config.yaml is the name of the file with the above contents.
-Once completed, perform the helm init to deploy the Tiller server component.
+Once completed, perform helm init to deploy the Tiller server component.

 > `helm init --service-account tiller`